MartinPellizzer/terrawhisper-compiler/articles/aesculus-hippocastanum/botany/morphology.md

 While this plant's flowers aren't typically consumed, they play a vital role in the plant's reproductive cycle.
 Their well-developed stamens and pistils, along with nectar glands, attract pollinators like bees and butterflies, facilitating the production of the chestnut fruit.
 The delicate and intricate nature of these blossoms highlights their importance both aesthetically and ecologically within the natural world.

+The following table shows in detail the morphological characteristics of Aesculus hippocastanum flowers.

 | Characteristic | Description |
 | --- | --- |
 | Flowers Type | Bisexual |